znamlab/v1_depth_map/README.md

 ## Batch analysis
 1. Run the bash script in each folder under `./v1_depth_map/batch_analysis` to conduct corresponding analysis for all sessions.
 2. Remember to change the path in the bash script for `#SBATCH --output=` and `cd` to your local path to this repo.
+3. Remember to change the conda environment name to your own environment.

 ## Figure plotting
-Run the notebooks under `./v1_depth_map/figures` to plot the corresponding figures.
+1. Run the notebooks under `./v1_depth_map/figures` to plot the corresponding figures.
+2. When first running the figure notebooks, change `reload` to `True` to reload data.

+## Precompute data
+1. To precompute data for plotting figures, run the corresponding bash script.